atoum/atoum.github.io/_posts/2017-08-10-glpi-atoum.markdown

 Last but not least: atoum is a French project at the origin, just like GLPI!

+## 4. Can you tell us why you have disabled the concurrent test for the GLPI project?

+In some case, due to the current GLPI code, some tests could not be run concurrently, this cause unpredictable results.
+Also, GLPI use a huge array in the standard session for configuration, we also had trouble with this :-/

+We plan to work on those issues later, but this is a huge job we cannot do right now.

-## 4. Did you face some issues during the migration from PHPUnit to atoum?
+## 5. Did you face some issues during the migration from PHPUnit to atoum?

 Well… We had to entirely rewrite our test suites.
 It’s more painful than a difficult work at first, but finally, we haven't spent too much time on this rewrite work.
 Of course, we didn’t implement all atoum features, but we plan to update our tests in the future.